brunoportela/SecretsApp/README.md

 This project was build incrementally.
 There are 7 levels that can be accessed through the commit history page.

-Each level implement some sort of authentication and security to this application.
+Each level implements some sort of authentication and security to this application.

 ### Common to all levels:
 - nodejs